davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/narrow-focus.md

 ### Medium

 Look at how many uncommitted changes you have and get them into a git commit.
 You often leave uncommitted changes as small goal states.
-That is, to save them off in an "organized" place or at the least save them into an "organized" commit.
+That is, with a goal to save them off in an "organized" place or at the least save them into an "organized" commit.
+Still, to save time when you're narrowing your focus it's perfectly fine to many of these miscellaneous additions into an "Add miscellaneous notes" commit.
+The advantage of leaving some content uncommitted is you'll easily be able to look it up (though you can also do in `git history`).

 ### Long